Navratri is here and definitely, it’s the time to celebrate. Yes, this auspicious festival of 9 days is one of India’s most loved festivals.

 1. Eat fruits such as apple, banana, oranges, pineapple, berries etc which have more nutrition values.

-Avoid juices and prefer whole fruits as juices are less with nutrients.
+Avoid juices and prefer whole fruits as juices are less with nutrients, especially fiber.

 2. Drink a lot of water to keep yourself away from dehydration.
 In addition, water can make your skin retain that glow and also, help your body retain the energy.

-3. Eating low carbohydrate foods such as sabudanas give energy while fasting.
+3. Eating food options such as sabudana give energy while fasting.

 4. Drink Green tea, coconut water for energy: The antioxidants in green tea supply energy by burning the fat cells.